treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ### Solution

-I decided to create an XSLT to transform the SQLPackage deploy report into a JUnit xml format.
-Turns out if you need to do something like this Chat GPT is really useful.
-Here's that code that Chat GPT helped me to put together:
+I decided to create an XSLT to transform the SQLPackage deploy report into a JUnit XML format.
+Turns out that if you need to do something like this Chat GPT is really useful.
+Here's the code that ChatGPT helped me to put together:

 ```
 <?xml version="1.0" encoding="UTF-8"?>